frostealth/Kronika/README.md

 # Kronika
-The library provides date-time value objects such as "Date", "Time", "LocalDateTime", etc.
+Kronika is a PHP library that provides date-time value objects such as "Date", "Time", "LocalDateTime", "ZonedDateTime", etc.

 ## Installation
 The recommended way to install Kronika is through